There are toilets at the bottom of all of the main 6 paths up Snowdon (Yr Wyddfa).

 Apart from in Llanberis, the toilets at the foot of Snowdon are provided by the National Park Authority and are located in their car parks.
-(See the relevant tab for that path.)
+These toilets are at:

 The National Park does not have an official car park in Llanberis (because it’s not in the National Park), but there are toilets near the lake (open all year), and at Maes Padarn and Y Glyn (both seasonal, from 1 April until the end of October).
 However, the nearest public toilets to the start of the Llanberis Path are those at the Snowdon Mountain Railway station, which open at 9 a.m.